oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Change the  type of the `graphs` property from `graph[]` to `object` with `graph`-valued properties.

 ## Changes approved but not yet applied to the schema.

+- [Issue #235](https://github.com/oasis-tcs/sarif-spec/issues/235): "Wrap externalized files with contextual information"

+    Define an `externalFile` object with the following properties:

+    - `fileLocation` of type `fileLocation`, required.
+    - `instanceGuid` of type `string`, required.

+    In the `run` object:

+    - Define an `externalFiles` property of type `object` with `externalFile`-valued properties, optional.

 - [Issue #238](https://github.com/oasis-tcs/sarif-spec/issues/238): "objects without property bags"